charvijain12/charvijain12/README.md

 ## 🙋‍♀️ About Me

-- 👀 AI and ML enthusiast!
+- 💻 Associate Software Engineer at **EY GDS**
-- 🌱 Exploring IoT, Cloud Tech
+- 👀 Passionate about Artificial Intelligence & Machine Learning
-- 🤝 Open to AI/ML collabs!
+- 🌱 Continuously learning and exploring new technologies
-- 📫 Drop a note: **charvijain2003@gmail.com**
+- 🤝 Open to collaborations in AI/ML and software development
-- 🚀 Let's innovate together!
+- 📫 Reach me at: **charvijain2003@gmail.com**

-Looking for a team or an organization where I can learn and develop my skills...!
+- 🚀 Striving to build impactful and innovative solutions

-My passion for AI has led me to explore the vast possibilities and applications of this field, and I am excited about the opportunities that lie ahead.
-I look forward to connecting with like-minded individuals and collaborating on projects that leverage the power of AI to create meaningful impact.
+With a strong interest in AI/ML, I enjoy experimenting with emerging technologies and applying them to solve real-world challenges.

 ## 🚀 Languages and Tools: